VoIP Hard Phones Vs Softphones: Which is best for your business?

 The primary benefit of a softphone is the lack of telephony hardware.
 So you don’t have to make big investments during the setup.

 Communication technology is always evolving.
-New and more improved features come every now and then.
+New and improved features appear periodically.
 If you have VoIP hardware, you might need to incorporate new hardware or replace your old hardware to add new features to your system.

-But such hassles are eliminated altogether in a VoIP softphone.
-Service providers constantly add new features to the software, and you can simply use it by upgrading the software.
+However, VoIP softphones eliminate such hassles altogether.
+Service providers constantly add new features to the software, which you can simply use by upgrading.

 Another significant benefit of a VoIP softphone is remote work flexibility.
 You can work from home and give support to your clients and customers without missing a beat.

-On a softphone, you also get an option to share phone numbers with other members in your workspace.
-So by sharing the number with your team, you can unburden your workload.
-It also reduces the chances of having your customers’ calls missed.
+On a softphone, you also have the option to share phone numbers with other members of your workspace.
+By sharing the number with your team, you can unburden your workload and reduce the chances of your customers’ calls being missed.

-Softphones are therefore ideal for businesses and companies with an affinity for modern technology.
+Softphones are, therefore, ideal for businesses and companies with an affinity for modern technology.
 Businesses that support remote work can also use a softphone in their workspace.
-The use of a softphone eliminates the need to set up a dedicated office.
-So small companies can run their business with a limited budget.
+A softphone eliminates the need to set up a dedicated office, so small companies can run their businesses with a limited budget.

-Also, adding and removing members in the workspace is quick and easy in a VoIP softphone.
+Also, adding and removing members in the workspace is quick and easy on a VoIP softphone.
 That offers even better flexibility if your business is seasonal.

 When your business is booming, you can hire new members in the workspace and carry out the task.
 As the sales start to slow down, you can remove members and balance the workflow.